charliemitchell/singularly/README.md

 context.error // the argument to context.fail
 ```

-When you don't call `this.context.fail` then this will automatically mark the context as a success
+When you don't call `this.context.fail` then this will automatically mark the context as a success unless an exception has occurred

 ```js
 const context = await SuccessfulOrganizer.call()